How to use Expositor

 Sometimes you may be shooting with a camera that's off-spec and is predictably overexposing or underexposing shots, or with modifiers that change its exposure performace, such as filters and extension tubes.
 Use the exposure compensation controls to correct for these issues!

 If your camera chronically overexposes by 1/3 stop, set the exposure compensation to -1/3 stop.
-If you know a stack of extension tubes makes your camera underexpose by 2/3 stop, set the slider to +2/3 stops.
-If you put a 3 stop ND filter on your camera, set the slider to +3 stops.
+If you know a stack of extension tubes makes your camera underexpose by 2/3 stop, set the value to +2/3 stops.
+If you put a 3 stop ND filter on your camera, set the value to +3 stops.
 Just tell Expositor how off your equipment is, and it adjusts the calculations to produce the correct expsosure settings, taking your camera's actual performance into account.
 Once set, use Expositor as you normally would, there's no need for any extra mental math!

 Credits...